allister-seras/Hwk11-ExpressJS-NoteTaker/README.md

   ## Useage
   On the landing page of the website, there is a "Get Started" button.
 Clicking that , the user is taken to the note taking page.
 There they are able to create notes with a title and body.
 When they are done, they can click the save button in the upper right hand corner.
 To delete any notes, the user can click the trashcan icon next to the notes in the note bank on the left hand side of the screen.

+  ## Access
+  This Note Taker application can be accessed at the following URL: https://afternoon-depths-01029-fecc64cd433d.herokuapp.com/

   ## License
 This project is licensed with ISC.